matlab-deep-learning/Image-domain-conversion-using-CycleGAN/README.md

 -	generator.m — Function to create a CycleGAN generator network
 -	discriminator.m — Function to create a CycleGAN discriminator network
 -	cycleGanImageDatastore.m — Datastore to prepare batches of images for training
--	models.mat — Pretrained model that converts apples to oranges and vice-versa

 To run, open CycleGANExample.mlx and run the script.
 You can train the model or use the pretrained model by setting the doTraining flag to false.